 In this method, you need to insert a CNAME record with the value

-Following this method will guarantee the speed and reliability of your domain since Vercel will handle the subdomain.
+Following the instructions above will guarantee the speed and reliability of your domain since the DNS resolution will go directly to Vercel without an intermediary.

 If your domain does require the Cloudflare's proxy to be turned on by default, only one requirement is needed: